This post is in two parts.

 “He who believes in me will live EVEN IF HE DIES” (John 11:25).

 “For here we have no lasting city, but we seek the city that is to come” (Hebrews 13:14)

-I am looking forward to seeing my godly parents again.
-But I also want to shake the hand and have a chat with some of my favourite people of the Bible such as Abigail, the long-suffering wife who tolerated a fool of a husband called Nabal, and who’s mother must have had trouble bringing him up, as his name means ‘fool’.
-And I want to speak with Mary, who was the chosen vessel to carry the Lord for 9 months; and I long to meet the Apostle Paul who endured so much brutality and hate to bring us the Gospel.
+I am looking forward to seeing my Godly parents again.
+But I also want to shake the hand and have a chat with some of my favourite people of the Bible such as Abigail, the long-suffering wife who tolerated a fool of a husband called Nabal who’s mother must have had trouble bringing him up, as his name means ‘fool’.
+And I must speak with Mary, who was the chosen vessel to carry the Lord for 9 months; and I long to meet the Apostle Paul who endured so much brutality to bring us the Gospel.

-One day, I am going to join my parents, and my cousin Ray, and others, in what they have already had the privilege of enjoying and seeing before me!!
+One day, I am going to join my parents, and my cousin Ray, and others, in what they’ve already had the privilege of enjoying and seeing before I have!
 The Creator.
 The One who made the world.
 The One who allowed cruel people to cat whip Him and drive nails into him so as to destroy what puts fear into people most – DEATH, that ‘ugly thing’ that cruelly separates us from our loved ones.
 THAT is what He came to earth to do!
 To destroy death!